Ground BeefShelf Life, Storage, and Spoilage Guide

 Cook all ground beef to an internal temperature of 160°F (71.1°C) as measured with a food thermometer.

-Wash hands thoroughly with soap and water before and after handling raw ground beef.
+Wash hands thoroughly with soap and water for at least 20 seconds before and after handling raw ground beef.

 Thaw frozen ground beef in the refrigerator, in cold water (changing water every 30 minutes), or in the microwave.
-Never thaw on the counter.
+Never thaw at room temperature.